emagiz/emdocs/referenceguide/object-to-string-transformer.md

+---
+id: object-to-string-transformer
+title: Object to string transformer
-# Object to string transformer
+sidebar_label: Object to string transformer
+---
 #### Transformer that converts any message payload to a string payload.
 A simple transformer that creates an outbound payload by invoking the inbound payload's <code>toString()</code> method, unless the payload is a <code>byte[]</code> or <code>char[]</code>.